-The NRC and the Board shall review the size and composition of the Board annually to determine the optimal Board size and composition, having regards to the business and governance needs of the Group.
+The NRC and the Board shall review the size and composition of the Board annually to determine the optimal Board size and composition, having regard to the business and governance needs of the Group.

-The Company shall source for suitable candidates through the recommendations of the existing Directors, other contacts and a variety of independent sources, which may include external consultants, to find the right match of potential candidates with the Company.
+The Company shall source for suitable candidates through the recommendations of the existing Directors, other contacts and a variety of independent sources, which may include external consultants and the SID Board Match service, to find the right match of potential candidates with the Company.

-Nonetheless, the ultimate decision on selection of Directors will be based on merit against a set of objective criteria that complements and expands the skills, knowledge, industry and business experience of the Board as a whole, and after having given due regard to the overall balance and effectiveness of a diverse Board to serve the needs of the Group.
+Nonetheless, the selection of Directors will ultimately be based on merit against a set of objective criteria that complements and expands the skills, knowledge, industry and business experience of the Board as a whole, and after having given due regard to the overall balance and effectiveness of a diverse Board to serve the needs of the Group.

-The individual profile of the Directors, their listed company directorships and principal commitments held currently and/or in the preceding five years, are found in the 'Board of Directors' and 'Directors' Particulars' sections on pages 18 to 25 and pages 75 to 79 of this Annual Report.
+The individual profile of the Directors, their listed company directorships and principal commitments held currently and/or in the preceding five years, are found in the 'Board of Directors' and 'Directors' Particulars' sections on pages 12 to 17 and pages 72 to 75 of this Annual Report.

-2.5 NON-EXECUTIVE DIRECTORS' PARTICIPATION
+2.5 Non-Executive Directors' Participation